-12 thoughts on “In Memorium: Island Station Power Plant”
+12 responses to “In Memorium: Island Station Power Plant”

 I hate to see old buildings torn down, especially in the name of progress.
 I always loved seeing the power plant whenever I biked or ran along the river.